orta/TypeScript-TSServer-Plugin-Template/README.md

 <img src="./docs/screenshot.png">

-This repo has two projects: s
+This repo has two projects:

 - `/` is a TSServer Plugin
 - `/example` is a TypeScript project which uses the root TSServer Plugin